How to Grow Abutilon Plants

 Origin of Plant Name: In the18th century a Scottish botanist named Philip Miller changed the original Arabic name to its present form.

-Propagation: Easily grown from seed.
-If started outdoors as annuals, abutilon may be lifted, cut back, and potted in the fall to bring indoors.
+Propagation: If started outdoors as annuals, abutilon may be lifted, cut back, and potted in the fall to bring indoors.
 This way it flowers during the winter, and may grow up to several feet.
 It also grows from stem-tip cuttings taken anytime during active plant growth.
 Young plants should be staked and pinched back frequently to encourage the growth of side branches, or they become spindly.

 USDA Hardiness Zones: 8-10